The Cabinet Office is responsible for the learning and development programme to support those operating within the new regime, available for free.

 The Procurement Act is the name given to the legislation that will reform the existing rules.
 It received Royal Assent in October 2023.

 Secondary legislation was laid in March 2024.
-There the new regime is due to go live on Monday 24 February 2025.
+There the new regime went live on Monday 24 February 2025.

 Agreements that released their ITT before this date will be governed by the existing Public Contract Regulations (PCR2015) and will continue unchanged for their lifecycle.